tunroam/paper/intersection_report_spec/338ssid.md

 Participating APs have the wireless configuration described in this section.
 This shared configuration allows clients to automatically connect to a foreign AP.

+The service set identifier (SSID)
+MUST
+be
+"tunroam.org 19".

+\pagebreak
 ```
 client  |hostapd
    |        |